Postgraduate Open Afternoon 5 September 2018

 Our outstanding resources

-- We offer our students use of their own high- specification computing and research labs, hostings over 350 state-of-the-art computers for exclusive use by our students.
+• We offer our students use of high- specification computing and research labs, hostings over 350 state-of-the-art computers for exclusive use by our students.

 Have a look around by visiting our facilities pages for further information.

 Tuition fees for Home and EU students2018/19 Academic Year

 Full time £9,250